eBay-RetailInnovation/Get-Hired/README.md

 - Develop front-end and mobile applications and experiences
 - Develop prototypes/wireframes/proofs of concept
 - Scope and prioritize features, participate in roadmap planning
-- (If you're into that sore of thing) Present our work across to our team, clients, company and at external conferences
+- (If you're into that sort of thing) Present our work across to our team, clients, company and at external conferences

 ## Contact us
 anNoZWVsZXlAZWJheS5jb20=